 Exercise is very important for your heart health.
 To illustrate, research shows that only 60 to 90 minutes of exercise a week has the power to reduce your risk for heart disease by up to 50%.
 In addition to making time to exercise, you should focus on working it into your day by adding 10 minutes of moderately intense physical activity to what you do every day.

 Exercise should be natural and enjoyable.
-Find something that you actually like to do, and make it easier for yourself by making it a group activity.
+Find something that you like to do, and make it easier for yourself by making it a group activity.
 Some ideas to incorporate exercise into your daily life:

 - opt for the stairs instead of the lift whenever you can